Rheumatoid Arthritis

 Medicines that manage your immune system (called immune-suppressants) can also be used to fight RA.
 When you have RA, your immune system is out of control.
 These drugs bring it back to normal.
 However, these medicines can lower your immune system’s response to infections.

-Anti-rheumatic (say: “anti-roo-mat-ick”) medicines can help fight RA.
-If these medicines are started early enough, they can slow the damage to your joints.
-These medicines work slowly, and it can take a few weeks to start feeling better.
+Anti-rheumatic medicines can help treat RA.
+If you start taking these drugs early enough, they can slow the damage to your joints.
+These medicines work slowly, and it may take a few weeks to start feeling better.
 Your healthcare provider may do a blood test to make sure these medicines are safe for you.
-Some of these medicines should not be taken if you are pregnant.
-Your healthcare provider may talk to you about birth control before you use any anti-rheumatic medicines.
+Some of these medicines should not be taken if you’re pregnant.

 - Lose weight if you are overweight.